 Bone scintigraphy differentiates an acute stress reaction (spondylolysis) from a chronic defect.
 SPECT bone scan appears to be the most sensitive investigation to pick up active spondylolysis.
 CT scan and MRI scan can assess for a possible spondylolysis.

-The most common finding on physical examination is low back pain and pain with extension of the lumbar spine.
+The most common physical examination finding is low back pain and pain with extension of the lumbar spine.
 Hamstring tightness is another common finding in patients with spondylolysis.

 Most patients will not have neurological symptoms or referred pain to the leg.

-For specific advice, please consult your spinal physiotherapist or doctor.
+For specific advice, please consult your spinal physiotherapist or sports doctor.

 What is Spondylolysis Treatment?